Diary of a Hospital: A Truck Full of Bodies

 For the nursing staff taking care of these patients, it’s incredibly frustrating because these are people who you’d want to make better.
 Even for the transport workers who are taking the bodies out to our morgue truck, I think this has become a regular part of their day now.
 They’re the transport people who normally take people around the hospital, to take them for X-rays and ultrasounds.
 I’m actually gonna be meeting with them later today to say “Thank you.”

 Yesterday was also a good day because we were able to transfer some patients out to the Samaritan’s Purse tents, the 68-bed tent hospital that was put up in Central Park.
-I was able to transfer one patient yesterday, and I was hoping another one this morning, to the USS Comfort.
-The idea is that, for patients who don’t have coronavirus, we could get them into a non-coronavirus setting.
+I was able to transfer one patient yesterday, and I was hoping to transfer another one this morning to the USNS Comfort.
+The idea is that, for patients who don’t have the coronavirus, we could get them into a non-coronavirus setting.
 This is helping me manage the intensity of volume in my hospital, though we are still at 100 percent capacity.
 The chaos seems a little bit more controlled at the moment.

 We started putting bodies in the morgue truck last week.
 And it’s been used a lot.
 A lot.
 I think there’s around 40 bodies in there now.
 The funeral homes are having trouble keeping up a bit.
-So, it’s not like ten people died and people go off to the funeral home.
+So it’s not like ten people died and people go off to the funeral home.
 We’re accumulating a certain number of bodies here.
-We have outfitted it with shelves, because you have to keep track of people.
+We have outfitted it with shelves because you have to keep track of people.
 You have to make sure that the right family gets the right body back.
 And you also want to treat these people with respect and dignity knowing that it’s a very unnatural situation.

-From my perspective, I feel like I’ve seen the doctors go from being overwhelmed, to now we’re getting a little bit more of a sense that this is the new normal — for a week, weeks, a month or two … unclear.
+From my perspective, I feel like I’ve seen the doctors go from being overwhelmed to getting a little bit more of a sense that this is the new normal — for a week, weeks, a month or two … unclear.
 But they are settling into how they are going to manage this chaos.

 I recently had a conversation with one of our pulmonologists, who is also a primary-care physician.
-He had a patient who was in the hospital who he had known for more than 20 years.
-It was really like a friend of his who’s dying.
+He had a patient who was in the hospital whom he had known for more than 20 years.
 I really felt like I was consoling someone whose good friend had been dying.
 This is a guy whose eyes usually twinkle when he smiles, and there was none of that.
 He was just so dulled.
 These are good doctors who care about their patients and have good relationships with them, and when they feel helpless, it really takes an impact.

 I did have another one of my doctors call and speak to a psychiatrist just so that I could feel comfortable that they had an outside set of mental-health eyes and ears, because I could see the burden this was taking on him.
-He wants to save every life and when people are just dying on you, that’s defeating.
+He wants to save every life, and when people are just dying on you, that’s defeating.

-I have my moments of feeling overwhelmed as well, but I’m fortunate that I’m connected to the Mt.
-Sinai system.
+I have my moments of feeling overwhelmed as well, but I’m fortunate that I’m connected to the Mount Sinai system.
 I think there are small hospitals out there that aren’t as connected with resources, and I think they’re probably struggling even more.

 We’re committed to keeping our readers informed.